malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 # Conclusions

+The motivation for this work was to present a sufficiently plausible explanation of conscious experience that would show that conscious experience can be explained through mechanistic physical processes without the need for meta-physical explanations.
+In doing so, I further hope that the theory presented is at least close to reality and that it acts as a useful basis for further research.

 To copy from section above:
 > In that domain, I think the greatest benefit of my theory is that it narrows the scope of the remaining question.
 I have not definitely explained whether phenomenal experience is a thing, or why it occurs, but I have explained that 99% of the contents of phenomenal experience has a simple computational explanation.
 And more than that, I have offered a concrete theory behind those computations.